jcs/openbsd-commitid/README.md

 3. Fetch all revisions not already matched to a changeset, ordered by author then date, and bundle them into changesets.
 Create a new "changesets" record for each, then update each of those "revisions" records with the new changeset id.
-By sorting all commits by author name, it's possible to accurately find all files touched by an author in the same commit window.
+By sorting all commits by author and date, it's possible to accurately find all files touched by an author in the same commit window.

 4. For each newly created "changesets" record, update them with a definitive timestamp, log message, author, and commitid (creating a new one if needed)